-Yuko Inui, a senior associate in Orrick's Tokyo office, is a member of the Energy and Infrastructure Group.
-Her practice mainly focuses on M&A, project financing, and permits and authorizations of renewable energy projects, real estate transactions and environmental conservation.
+Yuko is a member of the Energy and Infrastructure Group.
+Her practice mainly focuses on M&A, project financing, and permits and authorizations of renewable energy projects.
+She also handles real estate transactions, environmental conservation and fintech matters.

-Before joining Orrick, Ms. Inui was an associate at the Tokyo office of Atsumi & Partners until 2006.
+Before joining Orrick, Yuko was an associate at the Tokyo office of s Japanese law firm.
 Previously, she worked in the Malaysian office of BirdLife International, an international environmental NGO.
-From 2001 to 2003, Ms. Inui worked at the Japan Bank for International Cooperation (JBIC), where she was involved in environmental and social compliance matters with relation to yen-denominated loan projects.
+She also worked for the Japan Bank for International Cooperation, where she was involved in environmental and social compliance matters with relation to yen-denominated loan projects.

 Yuko is a member of the environmental preservation committees of the Japan Federation of Bar Associations.

-Francesca Isgrò, a Partner in the Rome office, is the responsible for the Administrative Law and member of the Structured Finance Group.
+Francesca Isgrò, a Partner in the Rome office, is the responsible for the Administrative Law and member of the Banking & Finance Group.
 Francesca has extensive experience in administrative law, with a special focus on public contract work, tenders, supplies and services, and assistance and consulting in the event of litigation.